radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/environment-overview/delete-an-environment.md

 ## Confirmation

-After selecting **Delete** in the confirmation dialog you will return to the *Environment's* home screen.
-Here, you'll receive a confirmation message if the environment was successfully deleted and the environment will be removed from the environments list.
+After selecting **Delete** in the confirmation dialog you will return to the *Environments* home screen.
+Here, you'll receive a confirmation message that the environment was successfully deleted and the environment will be removed from the environments list.

 ![image description](environments/environment-overview/images/delete-success.png)